Atari Advert - June 1987

 Gleadow, former general manager of Commodore UK and who had not that long ago served time out at Commodore Electronics Limited - the Hong Kong branch of which was the Commodore equivalent of being exiled to Siberia - had his hands full by the end of 1987 trying to dampen enthusiasm over the Atari CD-ROM unit and the next generation of Atari micros, which were rumoured to feature British Transputer "wonder" chips, both of which were announced at the Personal Computer World Show.

 The Transputer - a portmanteau word combining Transistor and Computer - was a radical new parallel-processor architecture developed by Inmos of the UK, a company which had been set up in 1978 "to counter the drift of semiconductor technology away from the UK", and which had been promoted by MP Tony Benn and funded by the National Enterprise Board - the same NEB that had part-nationalised Sinclair in the late 1970s.
-Atari's Transputer machine, which was thought to have started under Gleadow's influence, ran the Inmos T800 which had a 32/64-bit architecture, ran at 15 million instructions per second and supported 16 million colours.
+Atari's Transputer machine, which was thought to have started under Gleadow's influence, ran the Inmos T800 which had a 32/64-bit architecture, ran at 15 million instructions per second (MIPS) and supported 16 million colours.
+Atari's ST processor, the Motorola 68000, clocked in at around 1.4 MIPS when run at 8MHz.

 Later on there were rumours that Atari was possibly in the market to buy Inmos outright, which by 1987 was owned by Thorn-EMI.
 By 1988, Thorn - which never seemed happy with its acquisition and which which had long been openly seeking a buyer or a major partner - was coming in for some flack as it didn't seem to be exploiting its world-beating Inmos subsidiary, even though more than half of the US' SDI "Star Wars" projects were apparently built around the processor, and companies like Real World Graphics were building graphics cards around the chip that could do unheard-of real-time full-colour 3D graphics manipulation.
 It was perhaps unfortunate for Thorn that it announced that its "flagship" Transputer was finally coming into volume production in the same week as it announced that revision C of its T800 chip was faulty.